VictorFilimonov/aerothemeplazma/README.md

 There are imperfections that are caused by KDE itself, and other imperfections are really just aesthetic features that are lacking from the original Aero style.
-Some  annoying things about this theme (as with any other KDE theme, really), is that font sizes aren't all that consistent, and neither is the font contrast, meaning that in the worst case scenario, the text will be difficult to read.
+Some  annoying things about this theme (as with any other KDE theme, really), are that font sizes aren't all that consistent, and neither is the font contrast, meaning that in the worst case scenario, the text will be difficult to read.
 This could probably be improved by making the backgrounds of elements more opaque.
 Most of the text is going to be most readable when they're under a dark background.

 The icon theme is also pretty lackluster.
 Unfortunately I haven't been able to find a satisfying icon theme, as all icon themes that I've found are either 90% blank, empty icons, or they've been replaced with minimalist icons.
+(Most icon themes are developed for GTK-based desktop environments, few tend to support KDE)
 The closest I was able to find was a Windows 8 icon theme. (https://b00merang.weebly.com/icon-themes.html)

 I modified the icon theme by replacing a few minimalist icons with the Win7 alternatives, though it's not complete.

-Another major issue are the notification dialogues, which have icons and the close/settings buttons sticking out.
 The last KDE-specific defect is the text-only tooltips, which for some reason have insane padding.
 This used to not be a problem, but after a specific update it started happening.
 I'm not very familiar with KDE theming as it's fairly confusing, so I don't know how I would fix this issue.